 GL.iNet Flint 3 - A Short Review

-I have been using OPNsense as my main router for the last few years.
+I've been using OPNsense as my main router for the last few years.
 It is overkill for my home use-case, but it was really fun learning enterprise software!
 Now that WiFi 7 devices are more readily available, I though it would be nice to upgrade to a WiFi 7 access point and use this opportunity to also change my home networking setup.

 In the quest of finding a new WLAN router, I wanted to keep the spirit of using an open source software like my old router.
 The most prevalent software for WLAN router is OpenWRT.
 It can be flashed to many routers like Asus or TP-Link, replacing their original OS.
 However, WiFi 7 are still relatively new and OpenWRT support are still not there yet.
 In the latest release of OpenWRT, they stated that WiFi 7 is still in initial support.